Amplifying Feedback

 • higher air temperatures.

-This cycle is reversible as global cooling would reduce water vapour in the atmosphere – but we are far from seeing any global cooling.
+This cycle is reversible, as global cooling would reduce atmospheric water vapour, but we are far from seeing any global cooling.

 (Climate Change: Now or Never: New Scientist: 24 Apr 2021: page 37).